abretucorazon/cafemarvin/src/pages/posts/the-mega-upload.md

 **Dave**: It’s boring.

-**Uncle Tom**: Ok, how about when you go on a trip and after all the time you spend and all the things you do on that trip, what is left of them after you go home?\[[MORE]]
+**Uncle Tom**: Ok, how about when you go on a trip and after all the time you spend and all the things you do on that trip, what is left of them after you go home?

-**Dave**: I went hiking on the Rocky mountains and there was a sign on the trail that said: “*Leave only footprint.
+**Dave**: I went hiking on the Rocky mountains, there was a sign on the trail that said: “*Leave only footprint.
 Take only memories*.”

 **Ben**: Is it memories?